WHAT IS A POWER OF ATTORNEY?

 Once you are happy with who you are appointing as your Attorney/s and the powers you are giving them, your signature of the document will need to be witnessed by a Notary Public.
 The Notary will need to identify you and make sure you understand and you are able to grant the Spanish Power of Attorney.

 Once you have signed the document, the witnessing Notary’s signature will be formally needed and recorded.
 A photocopy of the client´s passport should be also included at the POA which has to be witnessed and signed by the Notary Public.

-The process of legalisation involves sending the Spanish Power of Attorney to the Foreign and Commonwealth Office in London or Milton Keynes with correct pre-payment and a request for an Apostille to be attached to the Notarised document.
+The process of legalisation involves sending the Spanish Power of Attorney to the Foreign and Commonwealth Office in London or Milton Keynes with correct pre-payment and a request for The Hague Apostille to be attached to the Notarised document.

 It is also possible to grant the Power of Attorney at the Spanish Embassy or Consulates.
 We do not recommend this option as it takes a long time to obtain an appointment at their offices.